pmq20/node-packer/node/doc/api/fs.md

 example `fs.readdirSync('c:\\')` can potentially return a different result than `fs.readdirSync('c:')`.
 For more information, see [this MSDN page][MSDN-Rel-Path].

+*Note:* On Windows, opening an existing hidden file using the `w` flag (either through `fs.open` or `fs.writeFile`) will fail with `EPERM`.
+Existing hidden files can be opened for writing with the `r+` flag.
+A call to `fs.ftruncate` can be used to reset the file contents.

+## Threadpool Usage

+Note that all file system APIs except `fs.FSWatcher()` and those that are explicitly synchronous use libuv's threadpool, which can have surprising and negative performance implications for some applications, see the [`UV_THREADPOOL_SIZE`][] documentation for more information.

 ## WHATWG URL object support
 <!-- YAML